 At 5.45am, I was repeat yawning and standing at my local railway station.
-I’d been awake since 4, the 100 mile journey to Winchester would take a maddening three hours and, on arrival, I’d face an 18 mile walk.
+I’d been awake since 4, the 100 mile train journey to Winchester would take a maddening three hours and, on arrival, I’d face an 18 mile walk.
 It was going to be a long day.

 I’d delayed a decision on when to walk The South Downs Way.
-A painful house-move had dragged on for months longer than expected; and bitter experience of muddy Downland paths warned me to sit out weeks of rain too.
+A stressful house-move had dragged on for months longer than expected; and bitter experience of muddy Downland paths warned me to sit out weeks of rain too.

 But in early April, the sun returned and I leapt into action … or rather I opened my laptop, booked a rail ticket and emailed three B&B’s.
 (For the other two nights, I’d sleep in my own bed).

 A couple of weeks later, I stood at the path’s start by the Norman cathedral.
-Luckily, I timed it perfectly and under a cloudless sky, I felt as frisky as a thoroughbred colt … or a middle-aged Englishman going for a walk.
+Luckily, I had timed it perfectly and under a cloudless sky, I felt as frisky as a thoroughbred colt … or a middle-aged Englishman going for a walk.
 One of the two.
 It was past 9am and I was champing at the bit.
 And a croissant.

 Dodging early shoppers and important looking people going off to important jobs, I raised my hat to His Greatness and headed out.

 I hadn’t been in Winchester for 8 years.
 On my last visit, I’d arrived on foot with my dog, Hobbes, after a two-day, 50 mile march from Amberley along the SDW.
 We were both exhausted.
 We’d wild camped the previous night and I carried a heavy rucksack full of tent, sleeping bag, cooking gear and dog food.
 Hobbes carried a doggy grin.
 Two days of sniffing fence-posts, flushing pheasant, chasing rabbits, snacking on questionable morsels found on the path, galloping ahead only to hare back again, had all been enjoyable but very tiring.
-(And Hobbes had found things to do too).
+And Hobbes had found things to do too.